rossta/rossta.github.com/source/blog/2018-02-05-deploying-vue-to-amazon-s3-with-circleci.html.md

 ### From CodePen to Github

-Since my implementation of the Connect Four game was previously implemented and hosted entirely on CodePen.io, my first step was to move the source code to Github.
-I initialized the project with `vue-cli` (v2) using the Webpack template.
+Since version of Connect Four up to this point has been [built and hosted entirely on CodePen](https://codepen.io/rossta/pen/VydJKG), my first step was to move the source code to Github.
+I initialized a new `vue-cli` (version 2) using the Webpack template.

 ```shell
 $ yarn global install vue-cli
 $ vue init webpack connect-four-vue
 ```

-With a working implementation of the game in place ([source code](https://github.com/rossta/connect-four-vue)), the project can be built with:
+With the game working and now backed by version control ([source code](https://github.com/rossta/connect-four-vue)), I was able to bundle a set of static assets suitable for deployment to a provider like S3:

 ```shell
 $ yarn run build